Colloquy99/CSVP/README.md

 ## Starting up the list:
 Open the installation folder and double-click on the program called ModOrganizer.exe.

-{: .warning}
->**Warning**
->
->The first time you open Mod Organizer 2 the CC Files will not be in their Separator.
-In the left panel, place them in the "CORE FILES" Separator (above the 'Cleaned Plugins' Mod so it can overwrite them), this is optional but will look cleaner.
+:warning: :exclamation: **Warning:** The first time you open Mod Organizer 2 the CC Files will not be in their Separator.
+In the left panel, place them in the "CORE FILES" Separator (above the 'Cleaned Plugins' Mod so it can overwrite them), this is optional but will look cleaner. :warning: :exclamation:

 Widescreen Users should pay attention to the noted Separators and Mods to ensure everything will be correct upon loading in.